Shahondin1624/IT_Tec_Neo4J/README.md

    relationship hopping goes to 1.
 Then we hop from ```B``` to ```C``` and now our count is 2 and so on.
 This stops, once we hopped five times from our initial node and thus we have gathered all stations that are reachable within the distance of a maximum of five hops.
-4. Now we want to show the cost (which could mean distance or time to travel) for all connections between two neighbors so we need to explicitly name both stations ```s1: Station```, ```s2: Station``` and our relationship ```r: Type```.
+4. Now we want to show the cost (which could mean distance or time to travel) for all connections between two neighbors, so we need to explicitly name both stations ```s1: Station```, ```s2: Station``` and our relationship ```r: Type```.
-5.